mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Auth.md

 In general, anyone or anything that intends to access a MRS endpoint needs to first authenticate with it as a specific user account.
 That user must also have specific privileges to access that object and execute the desired HTTP method (GET, POST etc).

-MRS defines 5 discrete types of users according to the type of activities they're allowed to perform in a MRS deployment.
+MRS defines 5 distinct types of users according to the type of activities they're allowed to perform in a MRS deployment.
 These users map to 5 MySQL roles created during MRS configuration, which can be granted in any combination to one or more MySQL user accounts.

 All roles have the minimal set of MySQL privileges necessary, mostly restricted to internal MRS metadata tables.
 By default, they have no access to any other schemas or tables.
 However, some roles must be granted varying levels of access to user schemas, tables and other DB objects necessary for their purpose.